A guide to the key legal issues in the football transfer window

 KIMBERLY MORRIS, HEAD OF INTEGRITY AND COMPLIANCE, FIFA TMS GmbH

 Clubs and Associations have been using the FIFA ITMS system for almost 5 years (since October 2010).
-Over 7,000 clubs and 209 associations worldwide use ITMS which is described in Annexe 3 of the 3 (the “Regulations”) as “a web based data information system designed to administer and monitor international transfers”.
+Over 7,000 clubs and 209 associations worldwide use ITMS which is described in Annexe 3 of the FIFA Regulations on the Status and Transfer of Players3 (the “Regulations”) as “a web based data information system designed to administer and monitor international transfers”.
 In terms of the administration of international transfers different clubs and different associations must work together to ensure that a transfer is processed correctly in ITMS.
 As its name implies, the transfer matching system, matches data entered by clubs.
 This means that if the clubs do not agree on key fields, including the type of transfer and the money that must exchange hands, when processing their transfer, the transfer will not proceed and they will not be able to engage a player.
 The associations (both the engaging and releasing associations) also play a role in each transfer, as they are responsible for confirming the player and processing the request, delivery and confirmation of receipt of the International Transfer Certificate, all within the appropriate transfer window and in accordance with the provisions of the Regulations.

 Annexe 3 of the Regulations is the governing framework under which clubs and associations must register and process their international transfers.
 Annexe 2 of the Regulations is the governing framework with respect to the procedure governing the applications for the first registration and international transfer of minors.